MoA: Heterogeneous Mixture of Adapters for Parameter-Efficient Fine-Tuning of Large Language Models: Additional Experiments and Analyses

 \subsection{Comparison between Instance-level and Token-level Routing Methods}

-We conducted comparative experiments on LLaMA-3.1 8B, evaluating an instance-level variant of our Soft MoA method and the UniPEFT approach.
+In contrast to token-level routing approaches, instance-level routing, wherein the model makes a single routing decision for the entire input example, significantly reduces the computational overhead associated with the router.
+This brings the overall computational cost closer to that of standard, non-MoE architectures.
+We conducted a comparison between token-level MoA and the instance-level variant of Soft MoA and the UniPEFT approach on LLaMA3.1-8B.
 UniPEFT utilizes a separate gated network for each type of adapter to control their influence on the input sample.
 As presented in Table~\ref{table:instance level}, the results indicate that both instance-level approaches yield performance inferior to token-level routing methods.
 Furthermore, their performance is also surpassed by employing a standard LoRA adaptation alone.

 This performance deficit can be attributed to key limitations of instance-level routing in PEFT of LLM.
 Firstly, these methods typically rely on the mean pooling of input text hidden states as the router's input, which fails to capture fine-grained characteristics of the sample adequately.
 Secondly, the constraint of making a single routing choice for the entire sequence precludes the possibility of dynamically adjusting the contributions of different experts in response to the diverse contextual nuances within the input. \begingroup